mike-b-roberts/morePVs/morePVs_v2_setup_instructions.md

 For Shared btm Units only:`btm_s_u` single `total` or 'cp' column that is split according to instantaneous load between all units EXCLUDING cp

-`btm_p_c` and `btm_p_u` are similar, but generation is paid for under a ppa to a solar retailer For en_external scenario: `cp tariff != TIDNULL`
+`btm_p_c` and `btm_p_u` are similar, but generation is paid for under a ppa to a solar retailer

+For `en_pv` multiple columns are possible, for 'cp', 'central' and each unit (with headings the same as the unit identifiers in the load profile)

+For en_external scenario: `cp tariff != TIDNULL`

 Scaleable PV: